 - Tell one person — bring it into the light.
 Accountability is the catalyst.

 You weren't made to manage your way through life.
 You were made to master it — aligned with your Creator, walking in purpose, leading with conviction.
+And one day, you want to hear the words every steward lives for: "Well done, my good and faithful servant.
+You have been faithful in handling this small amount, so now I will give you many more responsibilities.
+Let's celebrate together!"
+(Matthew 25:21, NLT).

 Let's get to work.